 Dr. Robert Barrington, Assistant Professor in the department of Microbiology and Immunology, was recently awarded a two-year research grant totaling $80,000 from the American Lung Association.

 Patricia Couling retires after 23 years of service.
+A reception was held in her honor at the faculty club.

 Tiffany Norton, a basic medical science student at the University of South Alabama, recently was awarded a grant from the American Society for Microbiology (ASM).
 The grant will be used to assist with travel funds to this year's 2015 ASM general meeting in New Orleans.